Monument Trees

 Seed School - How to Grow a Forest

 How do trees propagate?
 In the city it is easy to forget about the important role seeds play in the forest.
 Seeds are our quiet companions in the city.
 We rake them up, drop maple keys and watch them spin and pull them from cracks in the sidewalk when they become a nuisance.
-Stay tuned for the an upcoming AR component of Monument Trees, entitled How to Grow a Forest, to learn more about how to care for tree seeds.

 01 - Tropos - Urban Forest: Building Conservation Networks